irctoday/goguma/README.md

 The built APK is in `build/app/outputs/flutter-apk/app-release.apk`.

+### For the iOS platform

+Build with:

+    flutter build ios # Build .app
+    flutter build ipa # Build .ipa
+    flutter build ipa --release # Build .ipa for App Store/Testflight

+The built ipa file is in `build/ios/ipa`, ready for upload with [Transporter].

+Please note that the bundle identifier is currently hardcoded to the one currently being used for App Store distribution.
+You may want to change it if you want to distribute Goguma yourself on the App Store, or a third-party platform.

 ## Contributing

 Send patches to the [mailing list], report bugs on the [issue tracker].
 Discuss